Files and Database Backup

 Using Linux Shell commands is much faster, so it is the recommended option for Linux servers.
 ZipArchive class may fail when working with large backup files, but it is the only option available on Windows servers, unfortunately.

 A predefined backup method is Linux Shell commands.
-If you change it, don’t forget to Submit the changes.
+If you change it, do not forget to Submit the changes.

-To make a full store backup using the Backup Master module go to the System tool -> Backup section and click a ‘Create backup’ button.
+To make a full store backup using the Backup Master addon go to the System tool -> Backup section and click a ‘Create backup’ button.

 Help make this document better